pai tourist attractions

 To most of us tourists, it may look like nothing more than a usual bridge.
 But to the people of Thailand, particularly those who are into history, visiting this bridge is one of the top things to do in Pai.

-Located 9km from the town, and on the road to Chiang Mai, Memorial Bridge was originally built by Japanese soldiers during WWII as a passage to transport weapons and provisions to Myanmar.
+Located 9km from the town, and on the road to Chiang Mai, the Memorial Bridge was originally built by Japanese soldiers during WWII as a passage to transport weapons and provisions to Myanmar.

 You can hire a tuk-tuk or rent a scooter to visit this place as it’s located a little far from the town.